Electronic access control - flexible and safe

 Stop!
 Please show your ID!

-Components of an access control system
+Components of access control systems

-- The door controller (DC) checks the access authorisation and grants or denies release of the door, even without a permanent connection to the access control applications.
+- The door controller (DC) checks the access authorisation and grants or denies release of the door, even without a permanent connection to higher-ranking access control units (ACU).
 If a check is positive, an electric door drive, a motor lock or if applicable an electric strike grants access.

 Benefits of electronic access control systems